spellydev/Treblefy/README.md

 [KelvinCrag](https://github.com/KelvinCrag) for "Optimizer"

-[farsxdev](https://github.com/farsxdev) for some of the commands used in the module.
+[farsxdev](https://github.com/farsxdev) for some of the props used in the module.

+[Ditya](https://github.com/Dityay) for some of the props for RAM management